chanel-y/BSides-CodeQL101/README.md

 If you're following along outside of the workshop, start with the README files in each part in the queries/csharp folder.
 Please do these in order, as some of the exercises build on ones from previous sections.

+Solutions to these exercises are available in the solutions folder, but please first try them on your own.
+Keep in mind that there are multiple ways to write a query - each of these solutions is only one way to solve the exercises.

 # Useful Resources
  - [Github documentation for CodeQL](https://codeql.github.com/)
  - [QL Language Reference](https://codeql.github.com/docs/ql-language-reference/)